marinfotache/Database-Logic-in-Business-Applications/05_Patterns in DB Logical Design/readme.txt

 The zip files contain the archive associated to an ODM model.

-1) On your computer we can use the main ODM directory created for section `04` or we can create another directory.
+1) On your computer we can use the same main ODM directory created in section `04_DB Logical Design__Denormalization` or you can create another directory.

 2) Download and copy in this (new or the same) directory the following files:
 - `defaultdomains.xml`